-(SACRAMENTO) – Today, the Governor signed AB 827 by Assemblymember Patrick O’Donnell (D – Long Beach) into law.
-The new law provides greater support for LGBTQ students by ensuring schools provide teachers information on related school site and community resources available to their students.
+(SACRAMENTO) – Today, the Legislature passed AB 827 by Assemblymember Patrick O’Donnell (D – Long Beach).
+AB 827 offers more support and provides safer learning environments for LGBTQ students by ensuring that schools provide 7th – 12th grade teachers information on school site and community resources available to their LGBTQ students.

 Assemblymember Patrick O’Donnell represents the 70th Assembly District which includes Long Beach, Signal Hill, San Pedro and Catalina Island.